-Speak to your doctor to check on your current medications and determine which you should stop taking prior to the procedure.
+Speak to your doctor to check on your current medications and determine which you should stop taking before the procedure.
 You may be asked to take some pain medication on the morning of the procedure with minimal water.
-Don’t eat the night before the procedure and limit your fluid intake as per doctor’s orders.
+Don’t eat the night before the procedure and limit your fluid intake as per the doctor’s orders.

-Depending on what imaging tools are used, it’s important to remove all metallic objects on your person, including a watch, jewelry, belt, piercings, and so on.
+Your doctor will inform you of everything you should and shouldn’t bring to the clinic or hospital.
+Depending on what imaging tools are used, it’s essential to remove all metallic objects on your person, including a watch, jewelry, belt, piercings, and so on.
 Bring glasses instead of contacts.
-Your doctor will inform you of everything you should and shouldn’t bring to the clinic or hospital.
-If you wear makeup, refrain from using any eye makeup or creams, and apply only light moisturizers.
+If you wear makeup, refrain from wearing eye makeup or creams, and apply only light moisturizers.

 How Is the Procedure Performed?

 Before beginning the procedure, a patient is optionally given a relaxant to help them remain calm.
 Because the procedure is quick and usually involves a patient who is awake, remaining calm is important.

 Once the patient is relaxed, an x-ray is used to determine exactly where the celiac plexus is, establishing a target for the subsequent injection.
 Lying on their stomach, a patient is first treated with a local anesthetic, and then a thin needle is passed through the tissue in the back, injecting another anesthetic.
 A second needle is used, using the x-ray as a guide, to inject a dye into the body to double-check that the correct area is being targeted.
 Once the dye confirms that the second needle is in the right spot, medication is used to numb the nerves in the area.